ammarahm-ed/react-native-admob-native-ads/README.md

  3. Identical Working on Android and iOS
  4. Style your ads as you wish!
  5. No need to manage .xml or .xib layout files to match ad style to app theme!
- 6. Adding styles is as simple as adding styles to any other `View`
+ 6. Adding styles is as simple as adding styles to any other react-native `View`
  7. AutoRefresh ad
  8. Multiple Ad Sizes
  9. Support Video Ads & Image Ads!